WPS Service Learning

 Service learning is a teaching method in which classroom lessons are applied to addressing real needs in the community.
 The strongest learning experiences allow for: youth initiative, time for reflection on the service experience, and opportunity for students to demonstrate acquired skills and knowledge through service.
 Positive outcomes include:

-- Development of youth leadership
+Development of youth leadership

-- Increased student engagement
+Increased student engagement

-- Students informed of possible careers
+Students informed of possible careers

-Zen Garden Club Close to Reaching Goal of Creating Garden of Reflection
+Zen Garden Club Close to Completing Installation

 When French teacher Eileen Milner spoke with her classes about student stress, as well as the losses of loved ones and friends in the recent past, she knew she had to take action.
 She began taking her classes outside to garden, practice mindfulness, and have fun, all the while conversing in French.
 These outings soon grew into a student club that began planning for a more formal garden that could be shared by all students.

-The students are dedicated to their cause and have held many fundraisers, including cookie and pizza sales, car washes, and a movie night.
-In addition, several individuals and organizations have stepped forward to offer financial support, including the Town Select Board, En Ka, the Winchester Rotary Club, WFEE, the Winchester Garden Club, and the Winchester Home and Garden Club.
+In addition to student fundraisers, including cookie and pizza sales, car washes, and a movie night, several individuals and organizations stepped forward to offer financial support, including the Town Select Board, EnKa, the Winchester Rotary Club, WFEE, the Winchester Garden Club, and the Winchester Home and Garden Club.